mcnemesis/cli_tttt/README.md

 > echo INPUT | tttt

-INPUT is considered to be a valid TEA program (possibly already containing its input), and is executed as such
+INPUT is considered to be a valid TEA program (possibly already containing its input) and is executed as such

 Or with